nupur06p/ethernaut-challenge/Token/Solution.md

 Hence, inorder to hack the contract, we can underflow `balances[msg.sender]` with the line `balances[msg.sender] -= _value`, to get the largest number a uint256 can store, which is 2^256 - 1.
 Now, we already have 20 tokens initially.
 Hence, to hack the level we call transfer() with a value of 21.
 This is done in contract `TokenAttack.sol`, where we create an instance of `Token` contract and then call the function `transfer` and pass address as `msg.sender` and `21` as number of tokens.

 ## Steps for the above challenge
-1. A contarct `TokenAttack` is created with an instance of contract `Toekn`.
+1. A contarct `TokenAttack` is created with an instance of contract `Token`.
 2. The function `transfer` is called, the address is passed as msg.sender and number of tokens 21.
 3. Now we have sent 21 tokens from our initial supply of 20 tokens.